wp-plugins/json-only/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= Adds correct version number to all places =

 = 0.1.0 =
 * Initial Release.

 == Upgrade Notice ==

+= 0.1.1 =
+There is an update for JSON-only.

 = 0.1.0 =
 Start using the plugin.